Collin Martin: San Diego Loyal player calls for more inclusivity in men's game

-San Diego Loyal midfielder Collin Martin says it cannot be right that he is one of the only out gay professional male footballers currently playing the game.
+San Diego Loyal midfielder Collin Martin says it cannot be right that he is the only male professional footballer currently playing the game to have publicly come out as gay.

-Former USA international Robbie Rogers and ex-Aston Villa and Germany midfielder Thomas Hitzlsperger are among the players that have come out once retired - although Rogers later played for LA Galaxy.
+Former USA international Robbie Rogers and ex-Aston Villa and Germany midfielder Thomas Hitzlsperger are among the players that have come out once retired - although Rogers later went on to play for LA Galaxy with great success - while in Australia, winger Andy Brennan has been playing at a semi-professional level with Hume City FC.

 Martin believes more empathy, awareness and inclusivity at youth level will prevent gay male athletes from dropping out of sport altogether, and encourage more to feel comfortable about coming out.